Carcinogenic bacteria: Chronic inflammation

+CagA

+The virulence factor CagA in H. pylori has been linked to the development of gastric cancer.
+Once CagA is injected into the cytoplasm it can change the gastric cell signaling in both a phosphorylation-dependent and -independent manner.
+Phosphorylated CagA affects cell adhesion, spread and migration but can also induce the release of the proinflammatory chemokine IL-8.
+Additionally, interactions of the CRPIA motif in non-phosphorylated CagA were shown to lead to the persistent activation of the PI3K/Akt pathway, a pathway that is often overly active in many human cancers.
+This leads to the activation of the pro-inflammatory NF-κB and β-catenin pathways as well as increased gastric cell proliferation.
+Furthermore, CagA has also been found to increase tumor suppressor gene hypermethylation and thereby inhibiting the tumor suppressor genes.
+This is achieved by upregulating the methyltransferase DNMT1 via the AKT–NF-κB pathway.
+Lastly, CagA also induces the expression of the enzyme spermine oxidase (SMOX) that converts spermine to spermidine.
+As a by-product H2O2 is produced which causes ROS accumulation and contributes to the oxidative stress that the gastric cells experience during chronic inflammation.

 Speculative links

 A number of bacteria have associations with cancer, although their possible role in carcinogenesis is unclear.

 Salmonella Typhi has been linked to gallbladder cancer but may also be useful in delivering chemotherapeutic agents for the treatment of melanoma, colon and bladder cancer.
 Bacteria found in the gut may be related to colon cancer but may be more complicated due to the role of chemoprotective probiotic cancers.
 Microorganisms and their metabolic byproducts, or impact of chronic inflammation, may also be linked to oral cancers.

 The relationship between cancer and bacteria may be complicated by different individuals reacting in different ways to different cancers.